Nikko (Nikkō City) Trip - Travel Guide 1–2 days in nature

 Nikko Park Lodge Tobu Station (Trip 2022)

-On our 2022 trip, we opted for an affordable hotel so we could spend more of our budget on food.
-The hotel is called "Nikko Park Lodge Tobu Station" .* If you want to spend 200-300€ for a hotel, you’ll have a lot more and better choices of course.
-That also depends on the season.
+For our 2022 trip we chose a budget hotel, because we wanted to spend the saved money mostly on food.
+The hotel is called "Nikko Park Lodge Tobu Station" .* If you want to spend 200 - 300€ for a hotel, you'll have a much better and bigger selection.
+Of course, this also depends on the season.

 Positive features:

-• 2 minutes from the main train station
+• 2 minutes from the main station

-• Very cheap (~8,000¥ / €60)
+• Very cheap (~8,000¥ / 60€)

 • No mold found